 MR. STERN: These fans are all like -- you know, let me say something.
 Yao, he slips over it.
-I mean, imagine your average 22-year-old thrown in to the situation and then you have somebody really dropped from on high in who has to get a license, understand a new culture, change everything.
-All I can say is in an attempt to help him out a bit, I remember hosting him for a lunch in my office during his first year and we had a very nice discussion.
-And I saved the only thank you note that I ever received from a lunch for a player because it was delivered by Yao Ming.
-So he's pretty good.
+I mean, imagine your average 22-year-old thrown in to the situation and then you have somebody really dropped from on high who has to get a license,

-MR. ANTHOLIS: So I want to turn it over for questions, but I want to use that as a metaphor for reflecting on the broader U.S.-China relationship when the relationship has gone through good and bad times in the last 12 years since you first came or over the course of the last years.
+MR. ANTHOLIS: So I want to turn it over for questions, but I want to use that as a metaphor for reflecting on the broader U.S.-China relationship.
+The relationship has gone through good and bad times in the last 12 years since you first came or over the course of the last years.
 Do you follow it?
-Do you pay attention to the diplomatic -- the big summits when they happen?
+Do you pay attention to the diplomatic -the big summits when they happen?
 Diplomatic low points and sparring?
 Does it affect you personally?
-How do you think about the high diplomacy as opposed to the people-to-people things that you engaged in?
+How do you think about the high diplomacy as opposed to the peopleto-people things that you engaged in?

 MR. YAO: First of all, fortunately, during my period of time in the NBA, the China and U.S. relationship has always been good and stable.
 But I'd like to mention another Chinese player, Wang Zhizhi.
-When he just came over to the States, that was the crisis EP-3 in 2001, I think.
-He came through on a hard question on the first press conference.
+When he came over to the States, that was in 2001, I think.
+He came through on a hard question on a press conference.
 I remember he said -- I think he said -- I cannot remember exactly what he said.
-He said there's a different understanding between each other from country to country but I'm here to play basketball and I will show everybody how Chinese people look like through sports.
+He said there's a different understanding between each other from country to country but I'm here to play basketball and I will show everybody what Chinese people look like through sports.
 And I think he said something like let's be patient on those relationships.
 And sometimes time will take care of everything.

 MR. STERN: You know, from our perspective, when we really feel pretty good when then-Vice President Xi was visiting the United States and one of the stops he wanted to make was he wanted to meet Kobe at Lakers game.
-And then Vice Premier Liu came over with a delegation, including Ambassador Cui and the health minister, and her deputy minister of foreign affairs.
-And they met with my then-deputy, now commissioner, Adam Silver in Chicago at a Bulls game at a time when I was having dinner in New York with the president of Tsinghua University.
+And then Vice Premier Wu came over with a delegation, including Ambassador Syed and the health minister, and they've got the minister of foreign affairs.
+And they met with my then-deputy, now commissioner, Adam Silver in Chicago at a Bulls game at a time when I was having dinner in New York with the president of Sheng Wang University.
 So we sort of take very seriously at a league level the opportunities that are presented by people who want to talk about our sport, et cetera, and the level of knowledge of the Chinese fans.